sinnie/learn_web_dev/back_end/node/module.md

   }
   ```

 You are adding two functions, 'a' and 'b', to the object that module.exports points to.
 Here, you have an `object : { a: [Function], b: [Function] }`.
 And you will get the same result if you use `module.exports` instead of simply `exports`.
 Here, the `module.exports` acts like a container of exported values.
-But

-__what if you were trying to export a constructor function?__
+__But what if you were trying to export a constructor function?__

-    ```javascript
+    ```js
     module.exports = Something() => {
         console.log('I do something.');
     }